StartupShell/web-2014/README.md

+## Local Set Up

-clone the repo
+    git clone this_repo
+    cd this_repo
+    npm install
+    gulp watch

-run gulp watch in one terminal
+then, in a new terminal window

-run node app.js in another and you're good to go
+    node app.js